 PV creation represents the second most investigated field of research (43 per cent of the sample).
 The scope of this research area is both theoretical and empirical (Alford & Yates, 2014, 2016; Meynhardt, 2009; Meynhardt & Diefenbach, 2012; Moore & Hartley, 2008; Sam, 2011).
 The interest towards PV creation has clearly increased over time.
 Indeed, there are from four to six papers per year since 2014, which is not merely the effect of the presence of special issues on PV.
 The other side of the coin (i.e. destruction of PV) has also been addressed but by a very limited number of scholars (Esposito & Ricci, 2015).
 Under this perspective, it seems useful to consider both what public value is and is not, and how PV can be deployed, created and destroyed, especially through empirical inquiries.
 In a similar vein, research from this area explores the intersection of public value concept and creation.
 Meynhardt and Diefenbach (2012) used an interesting approach to investigate the role of entrepreneurial orientation (EO) in PV creation, based on the analysis of Germany's Federal Labour Agency.
-This contribution highlights the role of middle managers in the process of public value management by incorporating the broader discourse on EO drivers in public organizations, which has the potential to open the field to new approaches from organizational theory.
+This contribution highlights the role of middle managers in the process of public value creation.
+The study is a compelling attempt to scrutinize the normative focus of public value management by incorporating the broader discourse on EO drivers in public organizations, which has the potential to open the field to new approaches from organizational theory.
 Understandings of PV have also been broadened by embracing an inter-organizational perspective.
 Hartley et al. (2015) carried out a qualitative and quantitative study in the UK, Australia and New Zealand, underlining the role of political skills ('astuteness') for public managers in the creation of PV.